ahmedkordofani/databases-in-python/single_table_design_recipe_template_3.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here, the final line).

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' titles.
+I'd like to keep a list of all my recipes with their names.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' genres.
+I'd like to keep the average cooking time (in minutes) for each recipe.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' release years.
+I'd like to give a rating to each of the recipes (from 1 to 5).
 ```

 ```
 Nouns:

-movies, titles, genres, release years
+recipes, names, cooking time, rating
 ```

 ## 2. Infer the Table Name and Columns